WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How do I change the gap limit of a wallet?

 You can change the gap limit of an already existing Wasabi wallet by editing the wallet file.
-Open the wallet folder via search bar -> Wallet Folder.
+Open the wallet folder by typing `Wallet Folder` in the search bar.
 Then, open the wallet file in your favourite text editor.

 Close Wasabi and edit the `MinGapLimit` setting (which is `21` by default) in the wallet file.